There are so many options when it comes to decorating your kitchen, especially in terms of tiling. Here are some

 Linen Texture Ceramic Tile For Kitchen Floor (Like DalTile's Identity Series)

 You have to feel this tile surface to get the full effect of this linen texture.
-Best thing is that it's not an expensive, premium brand: it's Dal-Tile.
+The best thing is that it's not an expensive, premium brand: it's Dal-Tile.
 It's made in Italy, part of the Identity fabric style tile (Metro Taupe shown here).
 Like the wood-like tile mentioned elsewhere in this article, no one will ever mistake it for the real thing.
 Linen-texture tile provides superior grip (after all, kitchens are wet places) and low sheen.

 03 of 05

 Super-Size Porcelain Tiles for Counters (Like StonePeak's Plane Series)

-StonePeak, an Italian company that manufactures in Tennessee, USA, has patented a process for making giant porcelain tiles that are 5 foot by 10 foot.
+StonePeak, an Italian company that manufactures in Tennessee, USA, has patented a process for making giant porcelain tiles that are 5x10 feet.

 The chief benefit, besides the sheer coolness factor, is that you can tile your counter, floor, or backsplash without those annoying seams all over.
 This process creates panels for this Plane series that are lightweight and free of any fiberglass backing.